mongodb/specifications/source/sessions/driver-sessions.rst

 executing.

-For retryable reads that use an implicit session, drivers could choose to use a new server session for the retry attempt however this would loose the information that these two reads are related.
+For retryable reads that use an implicit session, drivers could choose to use a new server session for the retry attempt however this would lose the information that these two reads are related.

 Why don't drivers run the endSessions command to cleanup dirty server sessions?